openbabel/documentation/index.rst

 Open Babel, or how I learned to love the chemistry file format
 ==============================================================

-The latest version of this documentation is available from http://openbabel.org/docs/dev/ (or as a PDF from http://openbabel.org/docs/dev/OpenBabel.pdf).
+The latest version of this documentation is available in several formats from http://openbabel.org/docs/dev/.

 .. toctree::
    :maxdepth: 2